• Nepal Trekking Planner

 Bhaktapur Durbar Square.

-Listed as the best world heritage site of Nepal, which reflects age-old rich culture, art, and masterpiece architecture.
+Listed as the best world heritage site of Nepal, it reflects the country's age-old rich culture, art, and masterpiece architecture.
 The famous golden gate leads to the main courtyard of an old Palace with 55 windows.
-The golden gate is regarded as the world's most beautiful and richly carved specimen of its kind.
+It is regarded as the world's most beautiful and richly carved specimen of its kind.

 Bhaktapur Nytapola Temple.

 The main highlight of Bhaktapur as well as the landmark of the city is the tall Nytapola Temple.
-In the local Newar language, means 5 storied temple towers high at 30 meters, the tallest temples within Kathmandu valley.
+The local Newar language, means 5 storied temple towers high at 30 meters, the tallest temples within Kathmandu valley.

 Nytapola was built by King Bhupatindra Malla in 1708 AD.
 Each of its five terraces with a pair of figures, starting from the bottom are the wrestlers.